These simple sautéed green beans are cooked in butter with salt, pepper, and garlic. They're so delicious and ready in 20 minutes!

 Instructions

-Start by cooking the beans in butter and salt over medium-high heat for about 5 minutes.
+Cook the beans in butter and salt over medium-high heat for about 5 minutes.

-Expert Tip
+Recipe Tip

 In my experience, sauteing them for about 10 minutes over medium-high heat is perfect.
 But you'll need to double-check in your kitchen.
-As you know, cooking equipment varies greatly, and this includes your cooking range and your pan.
+As you know, cooking equipment varies greatly, and this includes your cooking range and your pans.

 Recipe FAQs

 However, hurried and pressed for time most nights, I am not a fan of multi-step recipes.
-So, in this recipe, I don't blanch the beans before sauteing them, and I don't think it makes a big difference in the final outcome.
+So, in this recipe, I don't blanch the beans before sautéing them, and I don't think it makes a big difference in the final outcome.

 I don't recommend that.
 Canned ones would be a hard no. They are already cooked and tend to be limp, brownish, and lifeless.
 But I also don't recommend using frozen beans in this recipe.
 For best results, please use fresh beans.